RedisLabs/redislabs-docs/content/rs/administering/database-operations/updating-configurations.md

 ## Replication Backlog

-Active-Active and Active-Passive databases are maintaining a Replication Backlog to keep synchronization among the clusters.
+Active-Active and Active-Passive databases maintain a Replication Backlog to synchronize clusters.
 By default, the Replication Backlog size will be set automatically allocated to 1% of the database size and be limited in the range of 1MB (min) - 250MB (max) per shard.
 It is also possible to toggle between the automatic allocation to a manual size allocation from the command-line: